SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 {: .callout}

 #### The Buckingham potential
+LJ-12-6 potential works well for simulations near room temperature and normal pressure, but fails to predict some properties such as phase transitions at high temperatures.
+An example is the simulation of phase transitions in metal halides used in solar panels.
+Force fields for such cases implement Buckingham potential.

 The Buckingham potential replaces the repulsive $$r^{-12}$$ term in Lennard-Jones potential by exponential function of distance:
 {: .self_study_text :}
 - Replaces the repulsive $$r^{-12}$$ term in Lennard-Jones potential with exponential function of distance: